Anchor-Aided Multi-User Semantic Communication with Adaptive Decoders: Proposed Two-Stage Training Framework

 \subsubsection{The Architecture of Encoder and the Cross-architecture for DL-based Decoders}

 We construct four different DL architectures for the joint source-channel decoder of the users to demonstrate the diversity in communication hardware and reflect the real-world scenario.
 It is worth noticing that each DL architecture can present one group of semantic communication clients.
 We can increase/decrease the number of layers to simulate the difference in computing capacity for clients in the same group, such as a group of mobile phones: the old generation has fewer layers, and the latest one has more.
-As shown in Fig.~\ref{DLarchitecture}, we illustrate the representation of DL architectures for BS encoder and decoders. \begin{itemize} \item \textit{Attention-based Architecture:} We leverage the attention mechanism to construct the DL-based encoder, the symmetric decoder, and finally the decoder \#1.
-The semantic features of the image are extracted by the feature learning group, which includes the Convolution 2D, the Generalized Divisive (GD) normalization, and finally the PReLU activation.
-The semantic features $\mathcal{F}$ are then going to the Attention Module for the important evaluation and fused together with the SNR value, which improves the noise combating capability of the network.
-We construct the BS encoder, the independent symmetric decoder, and the decoder \#1 with this DL architecture, while the architecture of the BS encoder and its symmetric decoder are identical except for the interchange of Transpose Convolution 2D and Convolution 2D. \item \textit{Convolution-based Architecture:} We design a simple DL architecture for the backbone of the decoder \#2 with the transpose convolution, the GD normalization, and the activation.
-The SNR value is simply fused together with the semantic features through a fully connected layer. \item \textit{Residual-based Architecture:} The Residual Network \cite{he2016deep} is a well-known structure for its ability to prevent the vanishing gradient with the skip connection in a network stacked by a large number of layers.
-It is the backbone for the decoder \#3, and we have five blocks of it.
-In the last block, we remove the SNR fusion step and replace the PReLU activation function with the Sigmoid. \item \textit{VGG-based Architecture:} Finally, we adopt the VGG structure \cite{simonyan2014very} as the DL architecture for our last decoder, where the semantic features are decoded by two consecutive 2D transpose convolution layers, followed by an average pooling operation, and finally the activation function along with the SNR fusion process. \end{itemize}
+As shown in Fig.~\ref{DLarchitecture}, we illustrate the representation of DL architectures for BS encoders and decoders.

+\textbf{Attention-based Architecture:} We leverage the attention mechanism to construct the DL-based encoder, the symmetric decoder, and finally the decoder $\textit{1}$.
+Specifically, the semantic features of the image are extracted by the feature learning group, which includes 2D convolution, Generalized Divisive (GD) normalization, and finally PReLU activation.

+where $\mathbf{x}$ denotes the input image and $\mathbf{F}_a$ represents the extracted semantic feature map.
+The feature map $\mathbf{F}_a$ is then fed into an attention module, where feature importance is evaluated and fused with the SNR to enhance robustness against channel noise.
+Specifically, adaptive average pooling is first applied to aggregate spatial information and capture global context from $\mathbf{F}_a$.
+The pooled representation is then concatenated with the estimated SNR, followed by a series of fully connected (FC) layers and nonlinear activations to generate attention scores: